rahulkumar24998/Meeting-Manager/README.md

 Online room meeting scheduling

 #Setup Guide
-update the datasource details in yml file. (src/main/resources/application-dev.yml) create the below tables (provided scripts are for postgres DB)
+unzip the MeetingManager.zip file import the maven project to IDE update the datasource details in yml file. (src/main/resources/application-dev.yml) create the below tables (provided scripts are for postgres DB)